Birth of the Sun

 Birth of the Sun is a 2002 album released by bassist Marcel Jacob credited as Rising Force.
 It consists of early recordings of Yngwie J. Malmsteen, and his band Rising Force.
 Shortly after Birth of the Sun was released, Yngwie released The Genesis, an album featuring most of the same tracks, but with Marcel Jacob's tracks redone.

 Track listing

-All songs written by Yngwie J. Malmsteen except where indicated.
+All songs written by Yngwie J. Malmsteen.